-A root canal may seem like a procedure reserved for adults, but the treatment is also used in pediatric dentistry.
+A root canal may seem like a procedure reserved for adults, but the treatment is also used in kids dentistry.
 At Grins and Giggles Family Dentistry we may recommend a root canal if your child has a tooth that is significantly damaged due to decay or trauma.
 This routine procedure can even help save your child’s smile!

 Does My Child Need a Root Canal?